-Relaxis is expected to be released in October 2014.
-For the latest updates on Relaxis connect with us on Facebook and Twitter
+Relaxis is coming soon!
+For the latest updates on Relaxis, please connect with us on Facebook and Twitter

 Improve Sleep with Relaxis

 For patients with RLS, getting a good night’s sleep is a challenge.
-Between interruption of sleep and having to get out of bed to make your RLS symptoms go away, restful sleep can seem like it’s only a dream.
-While drugs have been developed and provide some relief from RLS symptoms, not all patients are comfortable with, or able to take, additional medications.
+Between interruption of sleep and having to get out of bed to make RLS symptoms go away, restful sleep can seem like it’s only a dream.
+While some drugs may provide some relief from RLS symptoms, not all patients are comfortable with, or able to take, medications.
 For some patients, the side effects of RLS drugs and the cost of monthly prescriptions can be prohibitive.

-Sensory Medical’s Relaxis is an FDA-cleared device that uses specific vibrations to disrupt RLS symptoms in the comfort of your own bed, when needed.
-There’s no need to get out of bed once, or worse, several times a night, to make the symptoms go away.
-With Relaxis you can lay in bed with the pad under the affected area and experience relief of RLS symptoms.
+Relaxis is the first FDA-cleared device, which has been tested in two multi-center, double-blind, clinical studies and peer reviewed in four papers.
+It uses specific vibrations to disrupt RLS symptoms in the comfort of your own bed, when needed.
+With Relaxis there’s no need to get out of bed to make the symptoms go away.
+Instead you can lay in bed with Relaxis under the affected area and experience relief of your RLS symptoms.

 “First In Class”

 The original use of vibration for the relief of pain and discomfort was first proven in 1964.
-Now, that technique coupled with years of medical device research and development to relieve RLS symptoms have come together for a prescription-based treatment for your RLS symptoms.
-In fact, the Relaxis device is the first prescription device cleared by the FDA to treat RLS symptoms.
-The Relaxis device is a “First In Class” device, which means it’s the very first non-drug treatment for the symptoms of RLS.
-The Relaxis device has been clinically studied and reviewed by the FDA to improve the quality of sleep in patients with primary RLS.
-The Relaxis device requires a prescription, and only your doctor can determine if the Relaxis device is appropriate for your RLS symptoms.
+Now, that technique, coupled with years of medical device research and development to relieve RLS symptoms, have come together for a prescription-based treatment for your RLS symptoms.
+The Relaxis device is “First In Class,” which means Relaxis is the the first FDA-cleared, non-drug therapy for people with moderate to severe RLS.
+In clinical studies, Relaxis was found to help alleviate symptoms of RLS and improve sleep for people who suffer from primary RLS.

 Please contact Sensory Medical, Inc. for additional information.